penumbra-x/rquest/README.md

   **JA3**/**JA4**/**Akamai** fingerprints cannot accurately simulate browser fingerprints due to the sophistication of TLS encryption and the popularity of HTTP/2. `rquest` does not plan to support parsing these fingerprint strings for simulation.
 Users are encouraged to customize the configuration according to their own needs.

-  Note: Many `Akamai` fingerprint strings are incomplete.
-For example, the [website](https://tls.peet.ws/api/all) lacks Priority and Stream ID in the Headers Frame, making it easy to detect.
-For details, refer to the HTTP/2 frame [parser](https://github.com/0x676e67/pingly/blob/main/src/track/inspector/http2.rs).

 - **Emulation Device**

   In fact, most device models have the same `TLS`/`HTTP2` configuration, except that the `User-Agent` is changed.